davidADSP/chess-trap-scorer/README.md

 Shock:		    +43.21% (52.42% -> 95.63%) <- The delta of the win likelihood before and after this move
 Potency:	    95.63% CI ['94.65%', '96.61%'] (95%) <- The % chance of winning after this move with confdience interval

-Score:		    41.72% ( = 43.63% * 95.63% ) <- the product of the Av Move Prob and Potency
+Trap Score:		    41.72% ( = 43.63% * 95.63% ) <- the product of the Av Move Prob and Potency
 ```

-The higher the overall score, the better the trap!
+The higher the trap score, the better the trap!

 ### Jupyter notebook